 That’s what I mean by the need for urban theology and theologians – those who can apply unchanging truths to specific contexts.

-Strange breaks this down in to step in, search out, show up, show off ( nb he has chosen different wordings in Their Rock is not our Rock)
+A suggested methodology would be based on JH Bavinck/ Hendrik Kraemer/ Dan Strange and the concept of Subversive fulfilment.
+Strange breaks this down in to step in, search out, show up, show off ( nb he has chosen different wordings in Their Rock is not our Rock).

-Step in and search out because of the points of contact – the desire for something good – fulfilment
+Step in and search out because of the points of contact with a culture – the desire for something good – fulfilment.

 Show up and show off because of the subversive bit – the problem of idolatry which comes when we believe lies about God, Creation, Humanity and New Creation.